machitgarha/phirs/README.md

 ❕: Have notes.
 ❔: Not known or depends on the environment.
-❓: Like ❔, but most likely not working.
+❓: Like ❔, but most likely no.

 ### Notes